open-component-model/MPAS/docs/concepts/projects.md

 The Project controller will watch the Kubernetes API for `ProjectSubscriptionBinding` events.

-When a new `ProjectSubscriptionBinding` created the Project controller should fetch `ProductonInstallation` resource from the component associated with the subscription in the `ProjectSubscriptionBinding`'s '`spec.subscriptionRef` field.
+When a new `ProjectSubscriptionBinding` is created, the Project controller should fetch `ProductInstallation` resource from the component associated with the subscription in the `ProjectSubscriptionBinding`'s '`spec.subscriptionRef` field.

 Using the `ProductionInstallation` resource the Project controller will generate a `ProductDeployment` manifest the project controller, product configuration file (if necessary) & production configuration README.
 The Project controller will also check for any available `ProjectTargetBindings` and write these to the `ProductDeployment` manifest.